pola-rs/polars/docs/releases/upgrade/index.md

 A full list of all changes is available in the [changelog](../changelog.md).

+!!! tip

+    It can be useful to upgrade to the latest non-breaking version before upgrading to a new breaking version.
+    This way, you can run your code and address any deprecation warnings.
+    The upgrade to the new breaking version should then go much more smoothly!

+!!! tip

+    One of our maintainers has created a tool for automatically upgrading your Polars code to a later version.
+    It's based on the well-known pyupgrade tool.
+    Try out [polars-upgrade](https://github.com/MarcoGorelli/polars-upgrade) and let us know what you think!

 !!! rust "Note"

     There are no upgrade guides yet for Rust releases.